alastairlundy/Extensions.Collections/SECURITY.md

 ## Supported Versions

-These are the currently supported versions of System Extensions.
+These are the currently supported versions of Collections Extensions.

 Standard Security Support covers bug fixes and all accepted security vulnerabilities of Low, Moderate, High, or Critical severity.